The story

 What I actually believe

-If you can't pronounce an ingredient, you deserve to know what it is.
+• If you can't pronounce an ingredient, it probably isn't supposed to be on you.

 Want to try it?

 Start with whatever problem you’re trying to solve.
 The toothpaste and deodorant are the easiest switch.
-The moisturizer is the one people come back for.
+The balm is the one people come back for.

 Shop all products